Updated on 4 March 2025

 Our Lady of Nazaré, in turn, is represented with the attributes of the Immaculate Conception, queen of Portugal, and in addition to being crowned and having Baby Jesus in her arms, she has by her feet the lunar crescent and the snake with the apple of the original sin.

-Our presentation of the three evocations of Our Lady of Nazaré and the Miracle of D. Fuas Roupinho ends here.
+Our presentation of the four evocations of Our Lady of Nazaré and the Miracle of D. Fuas Roupinho ends here.
 If you know others do not hesitate to share them with us!

 The project getLISBON has been very rewarding and we want to continue revealing the singularities of fascinating Lisbon.